dstackai/dstack/docs/docs/concepts/volumes.md

 ??? info "Using volumes across backends"
     Since volumes are backed up by cloud network disks, you can only use them within the same cloud.
-If you need to access data across different backends, you should either use object storage (or replicate the data across multiple volumes).
+If you need to access data across different backends, you should either use object storage or replicate the data across multiple volumes.

 ??? info "Using volumes across regions"
     Typically, network volumes are associated with specific regions, so you can't use them in other regions.
-Sometimes, volumes are also linked to availability zones, but some systems allow volumes that can be used across different availability zones within the same region.
+Often, volumes are also linked to availability zones, but some providers support volumes that can be used across different availability zones within the same region.

+??? info "Attaching volumes to multiple runs and instances"
+    You can mount a volume in multiple runs.
+    This feature is currently supported only by the `runpod` backend.